 "The finding of a second protein cell population in both the mouse model and patient metastases represents an exciting avenue for future research on circulating tumor cells and metastasis development," Kaifi said.

-In addition to Kaifi, the study authors include MU posdoctoral fellows Kanve Suvilesh, PhD, Yariswamy Manjunath, PhD, and Vijay Radhakrishnan, PhD; Jonathan Mitchem, MD, assistant professor of surgery; Eric Kimchi, MD, the John A. Growden Distinguished Professorship in Surgery; Kevin Staveley-O'Carroll, MD, professor of surgery; Chi-Ren Shyu, PhD, director, MO Informatics Institute; Guangfu Li, PhD, assistant professor of surgery; and Wesley Warren, PhD, professor of genomics.
+In addition to Kaifi, the study authors include MU posdoctoral fellows Kanve Suvilesh, PhD, Yariswamy Manjunath, PhD, and Vijay Radhakrishnan, PhD; Jonathan Mitchem, MD, assistant professor of surgery; Eric Kimchi, MD, the former John A. Growden Distinguished Professorship in Surgery; Kevin Staveley-O'Carroll, MD, former professor of surgery; Chi-Ren Shyu, PhD, director, MO Informatics Institute; Guangfu Li, PhD, assistant professor of surgery; and Wesley Warren, PhD, professor of genomics.

 Their study, "Tumorigenic circulating tumor cells from xenograft mouse models of non-metastatic NSCLC patients reveal distinct single cell heterogeneity and drug responses" was recently published by the journal Molecular Cancer.
 Research reported in this publication was supported by a Mizzou Advantage Interdisciplinary Research Grant and funding from the Department of Veterans Affairs.
 The authors of the study declare that they have no conflicts of interest.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.